Tullow RFC

-Tullow RFC is an Irish Rugby team based in Tullow, Leinster, playing in Division 1B of the Leinster League.
+Tullow RFC is an Irish rugby union club in Tullow, County Carlow.
+It plays in Division 1A of the Leinster League as at the 2024–25 season.

 History

 The club was founded in 1928, but closed after around 30 years.
 It was re-established in 1971.
 The first president in the club was Larry Kenny.
 Some of the same families involved in 1928 are still actively involved.

 Facilities

 The club house, which extends to 4,500 sq. ft. includes bar facilities, a large ballroom, kitchen facilities, 4 large changing rooms with showers, physiotherapy room, weights gym, 2 full sized playing fields and training areas.
 The pitches and training area have state of the art floodlights as well as two dugouts and a supporters stand on the main field.